Skip to main content

 }

-As with the Maven section, let's create a class named Example with the main method.
-Then, run it from your IDE or hit gradle run on your terminal.
+As with Maven, create a class named Example with a main method.
+Then, run it from your IDE or execute the gradle run command in your terminal.
 You'll see the same stdout.

 In summary, the things you've done here are: